marafathussain/ML_book_easy/chapters/chapter1.md

 ## 1.8 Applications of Machine Learning in Biology

-Let's explore concrete examples of ML transforming biological research:
+Let us explore concrete examples of ML transforming biological research:

 ### 1.8.1 Genomics and Transcriptomics